image-js/image-js-docs/docs/Tutorials/Extracting metadata.md

 ![Metadata](./images/roiAnalysis/metadata.png)

 In ImageJS there are two supported formats for metadata: `exif` and `tiff`.
 While `exif` is a format used by digital images of other formats to store metadata, `tiff` is an image format used for high quality [raster graphics](https://en.wikipedia.org/wiki/Raster_graphics 'wikipedia link for raster graphics') images.
-Since our image in question is of `tiff` format and `exif` part of returned metadata is empty we will focus on `tiff` part.
+Since our image in question is of `tiff` format we will focus on `tiff` part.

 ```ts
 const meta = image.meta.tiff;
 ```

-There you will have two other parts: one part will be comprised of a map with fields and then an object of TIFF meta tags which these fields' values are attributed to.
+There you will have two other subparts: one part will be comprised of a map with fields and then an object of TIFF meta tags which these fields' values are attributed to.

 ![TIFF Metadata](./images/roiAnalysis/metadataScreen.png)